 - For one, you can conduct phone screenings, which save time on interviews.
 Generally your HR representative would take the lead on this.
 After narrowing down resumes, have your HR team contact their top few applicants for a phone screening.
 This will give them a chance to learn more about the individual’s qualifications and personality before bringing them in for an in-person interview or virtual meeting with other team members.

-- Additionally, you can conduct pre-employment screenings such as criminal background checks for employment.
+- Additionally, you can conduct pre-employment screenings such as criminal background checks for employment and pre-employment assessments.
 This is typically done at the end of the interview process when you’ve selected your top 2-3 candidates.
 Running a background check helps protect your business from costly problems later on down the road.

 Although the hiring process can be a time-consuming one, it can really pay off when done tactfully.
 Use these three tips to help you find your way!